 The Sender Address is Inaccurate

 When first opening the email, look at the sender’s address to ensure it matches the sender’s name and that the domain name of the company is accurate.
 To do this, ensure your mail client displays the address and not just the display name.
-Really look at the address since spammers have many tricks up their sleeves.
+Look at the address since spammers have many tricks up their sleeves.
 For instance:

 Santander SM firstname.lastname@example.org